 Use this form to perform another job search

-The military medicine program associate director will preferably be located on the Utah campus and co-coordinate the development, implementation, delivery, and assessment of military medicine-related curriculum throughout all four years of medical student training.
-The faculty member mentors and advocates for student participants in the Health Professions Scholarship Program (HPSP).
-Provideors administrative support to the Military Medicine program director and the program students on both Colorado and Utah campuses.
-Initiates, coordinates, directs original research, support other projects and activities directly related to the Military Medicine Program.
+The military medicine program associate director will preferably be located on the Utah campus and co-coordinate the development, implementation, delivery, and assessment of military medicine-related curriculum throughout all four years of medical student education and training.
+Mentors and advocates for student participants in the Health Professions Scholarship Program (HPSP).
+Provide administrative support to the Military Medicine program director and the program students on both Colorado and Utah campuses.
+Initiates, coordinates, directs original research, supports other projects and activities directly related to the military medicine program.

 Adjunct Faculty will participate in lab-based teaching activities at RVU-MCOM campus in Billings, Montana.
 Responsibilities include teaching foundational clinical knowledge, skills, reasoning, and attitudes of students throughout the MCOM curriculum.